-- Online Time: We estimate the average student will spend 4-8+ hours per week completing required reading and online course work.
+- Online Time: We estimate the average student will spend 5-8+ hours per week completing required reading and online coursework.

 - Clinical Length: 80+/- hours at a hospital and/or ambulance.

-Additional student costs: NREMT written and practical testing fees, immunizations, criminal background checks, drug test, uniform pants, uniform shirt, boots, online A&P Medical Terminology (59.00) and other incidental costs.
+Additional student costs: NREMT written and practical testing fees, immunizations, criminal background checks, drug test, uniform pants, uniform shirt, boots, online A&P Medical Terminology (approx 59.00) and other incidental costs.

-Students are required to obtain and bring into class proof of the following immunizations by the 3rd week of class.
+Students are required to obtain and bring into class proof of health insurance and the following immunizations by the 2nd week of class.
 They are:

 - Measles, Mumps, Rubella (MMR): either proof of MMR immunization within the last 8 years or a positive titer (a blood draw showing that immunization already exists).